anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Individual records might fall into separate windows, so partial results must be combined later
   * Don't reduce late or out-of-order data

-#TODO where does this go?
-Reference tables are inexpensive ways to join data for quick lookups, i.e. look up the city associated with a zip code.
-Mapping is stored in S3.
+KDA can optionally use reference tables to enrich data coming from streaming.
+This mapping data must be stored in S3.
+When the app starts, KDA reads the object and creates an in-replication reference table.
+You can write a SQL query to join streaming data with reference data.
+To refresh the data after the reference table has been created, explicitly call the UpdateApplication API.

-KDA creates an in-app reference table then loads the reference data immediately. if you want to refresh the data after KDA Creates this table, explicitly call the UpdateApplication API every min. or as often as you want to refresh it.
-Works for data coming from S3.
+Lambda can also enrich logs.

 > Apache Flink